CometCoders/DegreEfficient/README.md

 ## To do

  - [ ] Support for co-requisites (both weak and strict).
+ - [ ] Automatically generate the input file using UTD's course catalog.
  - [ ] Support for courses that can't be taken before a given semester.

 ## License